mwilsnd/SkyrimSE-SmoothCam/README.md

 From there just compile the generated code like any normal papyrus script.

 ## Known Issues
-When interpolation is very slow, culling of geometry can be seen.

-Floating quest markers: To fix these, enable "Patch Projected HUD Elements" in the MCM.

-The crosshair is still being refined, though as of alpha 1.1 is much improved.

 Improved Camera issues - Switching POV on horseback is buggy.
 Moving from first person to thirdperson must be done via the `Switch POV` key, rather than scrolling the camera.

 Improved Camera issues - Sitting is even more buggy.
 This might be wholly an Improved Camera issue, however once in first person while sitting you cannot re-enter third person.